Metropolitan Community College-Kansas City

 Is It Hard to Get Into Metropolitan Community College-Kansas City?
 Acceptance Rate & Requirements

 As a public institution in Kansas City, Missouri, Metropolitan Community College-Kansas City enrolls students across a range of programs.
-The school reports a graduation rate of roughly 31%.
+The graduation rate is roughly 31%.

 Can I Afford It?